 Existing federal law, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, replaced the federal Aid to Families with Dependent Children (AFDC) program with the federal Temporary Assistance to Needy Families (TANF) block grant program.
 Existing federal law provides for allocation of federal funds through the federal TANF block grant program to eligible states.
 Existing law establishes the California Work Opportunity and Responsibility to Kids (CalWORKs) program, under which, through a combination of state and county funds and federal funds received through the TANF program, each county provides cash assistance and other benefits to qualified low-income families.
 Under existing law, certain types of payments received by recipients of aid under the CalWORKs program, including income from a college work-study program, as specified, are exempt from consideration as income for purposes of determining eligibility and aid amount.

-This bill would additionally exempt as income an in-kind gift that is treated as exempt income in the CalFresh program, or income that has been paid to a noncustodial parent and is treated as exempt income in the CalFresh program.
+This bill would additionally exempt as income an in-kind gift or income that has been paid to a noncustodial parent.
 By expanding the scope of eligibility for CalWORKs, the bill would impose a state-mandated local program.

 Existing law requires aid to be granted to a family with a related child under 18 years of age who has been deprived of parental support or care due to the unemployment, continued absence, death, incapacity, or incarceration of a parent.
 Existing law considers a child to be deprived of parental support or care due to unemployment of the child's parent or parents when the parent has worked less than 100 hours in the preceding 4 weeks and meets specified requirements related to the federal AFDC program.

-The bill would, for purposes of determining a child's deprivation of parental support or care due to the unemployment of their parent, delete the requirements that a parent work less than 100 hours in the preceding 4 weeks and meet the federal AFDC program requirements, and would instead disregard the number of hours that the child's parent works provided the family does not exceed the applicable gross or net income limits and is otherwise eligible for assistance.
+This bill would, for purposes of determining a child's deprivation of parental support or care due to the unemployment of their parent, delete the requirements that a parent work less than 100 hours in the preceding 4 weeks and meet the federal AFDC program requirements.
+The bill would instead disregard the number of hours that the child's parent works, provided the family does not exceed the applicable gross or net income limits and is otherwise eligible for assistance.
 To the extent that the bill would expand eligibility for the CalWORKs program, thereby imposing a higher level of service on counties, the bill would impose a state-mandated local program.

-Under the CalWORKs program, certain recipients are required to participate in welfare-to-work activities, which may include, among others, unsubsidized employment, subsidized private sector employment, subsidized public sector employment, and self-employment.
+Under the CalWORKs program, certain recipients are required to participate in welfare-to-work activities, which may include, among others, unsubsidized employment, subsidized private or public sector employment, and self-employment.

-The bill would specify the hours of self-employment are to be computed based on the number of hours the participant engaged in self-employment activity, regardless of the income earned by the participant.
+This bill would specify that the hours of self-employment are to be computed based on the number of hours that the participant engaged in self-employment activity, regardless of the income earned by the participant.
 By increasing the duties of counties in the administration of the CalWORKs program, the bill would impose a state-mandated local program.

 Existing law continuously appropriates moneys from the General Fund to defray a portion of county costs under the CalWORKs program.